 How ESOs Work

 Typically, you’re given a specific number of options that vest over time, meaning you gain the right to exercise a portion of your options each year.
 For example, if you’re granted 1,000 options that vest over four years, you might be able to exercise 250 of them each year.
-Once vested, you can purchase the company’s stock at the predetermined price, known as the exercise or strike price.

 Pros and Cons